 Figure 6.16 Sundials can be used to test models either under sunlight or an artificial light source.

 SOLAR AZIMUTH RANGE THROUGHOUT THE YEAR

 We begin to make key layout decisions based upon exposure to sun for heat and light.

-CBD We begin to make key layout decisions based upon exposure to sun for heat and light.
+We begin to make key layout decisions based upon exposure to sun for heat and light.

 FIG. 4a "X" marks the spot for existing on-site sun protection.
 Look for sites shrouded by trees on west side.
 In this example, trees are on upslope, enhancing their shading ability.
 Don't sacrifice winter southern exposure, though!

-Arch 125: Intro to Environmental Design SOLAR SHADING
+Arch 126: Environmental Building Design

+SOLAR SHADING

 Shading is a key strategy of achieving thermal comfort in the summer months.

 The tiered approach to reducing carbon for COOLING:

-HCL Maximize the amount of energy required for mechanical cooling that comes from renewable sources.
+Maximize the amount of energy required for mechanical cooling that comes from renewable sources.
 Source: Lechner.
 Heating, Cooling, Lighting.
+Two main methods of preventing overheating:

+1. Prevent the sun from hitting the glass: done using roof overhangs, special shading devices or vegetation.

+OR

-Two main methods of preventing overheating: 1.
-Prevent the sun from hitting the glass: done using roof overhangs, special shading devices or vegetation.
-OR 2.
-Use special glazing -- "spectrally selective" -- that filters the harmful rays out of the sunlight striking the glass.
-The Function of Glazing The larger the angle of incidence (steepness of the sun angle), the less transmittance.
+2. Use special glazing -- "spectrally selective" -- that filters the harmful rays out of the sunlight striking the glass.

+Which orientations get how much??

+-A horizontal window (skylight) receives 4 to 5 times more solar radiation than south window on June 21.

+-East and West glazing collects almost 3 times the solar radiation of south window.

+The Function of Glazing

+The larger the angle of incidence (steepness of the sun angle), the less transmittance.